amarakon/cpu-cli/README.md

 * `# cpu --minfreq <minfreq>` or `# cpu -l <minfreq>` – set the CPU minimum frequency
 * `# cpu --maxfreq <maxfreq>` or `# cpu -h <maxfreq>` – set the CPU maximum frequency

+The `cpupower` package on most distributions is better if you don't mind using a larger program.

 ## (Un)Installation
 ### Universal
 #### Installation